Table

 - Renaming columns

-- Adding a tooltip to a table header
+- Adding tooltips to table headers

 - Setting up table data sorting by multiple columns

-- Setting the width of table columns
+- Setting up column width

 - Freezing table columns